-You pay 20% coinsurance for the diagnostic hearing and balance evaluations performed by your PCP.
+You pay 20% of the approved amount and the Part B deductible applies to the diagnostic hearing and balance evaluations performed by an innetwork provider.

-There is no deductible, coinsurance, or copay for the cost of the extra hearing services up to the annual benefit limit of \$1500.
+There is no cost to you for the extra benefits.
+The annual maximum plan benefit coverage amount is \$1500.

-Help with Certain Chronic Conditions

-For people with heart failure or cardiovascular disease, our plan offers reduced cost sharing compared to Original Medicare for a number of services.

-These include:

-- Visits to the cardiologist described below in this chart. - Home health described below in this chart

-You pay a \$10 copay for visits to the cardiologist.

-You pay no copay or coinsurance for home health.
-Prior authorization is required.

-Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services You pay a \$35 copay for For people with diabetes, our plan offers reduced cost a one-month supply of sharing compared to Original Medicare for a number of select insulins. services.
-These include: • Insulin: Because our plan is participating in the You pay nothing for Medicare Part D Senior Savings Program, we offer diabetic supplies. reduced copays for select insulins during the year You pay a 20% no matter what Part D coverage phase you are in. coinsurance for diabetic • Diabetic supplies and services as described above in shoes and inserts.
-Prior this chart. authorization is required. • Diabetic shoes as described above in this chart.
-You pay a \$10 copay Visits to the endocrinologist as described below in for visits to the this chart. endocrinologist.
-Visits to the podiatrist as described below in this chart.
-You pay a \$10 copay for Home Health described below in this chart. visits to the podiatrist.
-HIV screening There is no coinsurance, For people who ask for an HIV screening test or who are at copayment, or deductible increased risk for HIV infection, we cover: for members eligible for One screening exam every 12 months Medicare-covered For women who are pregnant, we cover: preventive HIV screening.
-Up to three screening exams during a pregnancy

-Home health agency care
+What you must pay when Services that are covered for you you get these services HIV screening For people who ask for an HIV screening test or who are at There is no coinsurance, copayment, or deductible increased risk for HIV infection, we cover: for members eligible for One screening exam every 12 months Medicare-covered For women who are pregnant, we cover: preventive HIV screening. • Up to three screening exams during a pregnancy Home health agency care There is no coinsurance or copayment.
 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.

-Covered services include, but are not limited to:

-Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) There is no coinsurance, copayment, or deductible for members eligible for home health services.
+You must be Prior authorization is homebound, which means leaving home is a major effort. required for home health Covered services include, but are not limited to: services.
+Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy

-Prior authorization is required prior to the start of care.

-- Physical therapy, occupational therapy, and speech therapy

-- Medical and social services
+Medical and social services

-- Medical equipment and supplies
+Medical equipment and supplies

-Home infusion therapy

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-Covered services include, but are not limited to:

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+What you must pay when Services that are covered for you you get these services Home infusion therapy Home infusion therapy involves the intravenous or You pay a 20% coinsurance subcutaneous administration of drugs or biologicals to an for the drug, the infusion individual at home.
+The components needed to perform home pump, and supplies. infusion include the drug (for example, antivirals, immune Prior authorization is globulin), equipment (for example, a pump), and supplies (for required. example, tubing and catheters).
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier